HD CCTV Recorder Buying Guide

 |Detection or Low Risk||5||1|

-- The recording fps of each camera - The higher the fps each camera is recording at, the more storage space it will require.
+- The recording frame rate of each camera - The higher the frame rate (fps) each camera is recording at, the more storage space it will require.

 - The recording resolution - The higher the resolution the more storage space is required.

 - The activity level if recording on motion only - All of our DVRs have motion detection as standard, this allows the DVR to record only when there is movement in the camera scene.
-For example a motion activated camera used in a business environment typically has motion for 50% of a 24 hour period, so it will be recording for 12 hours compared to 24 hours continuousolly.
-A camera in a residential application will typically record for 25% of a 24 hour period.
+For example a motion activated camera used in a business environment typically has motion for 50% of a 24 hour period, so it will be recording for 12 hours compared to 24 hours continuously.
+A camera in a residential application will typically record for 25% of a 24 hour period, so 6 hours.

 On the product information page of all of our DVRs you will see a Storage Space Requirements Table which will show you how many TB of recording space is required depending on the above factors.